-In this tutorial, you will learn the various Track Types in Pro Tools.
+In this tutorial, aimed at both Pro Tools and Pro Tools First users, you will learn the various Track Types used in Pro Tools.
 Track Types are one of the key elements in understanding how Pro Tools works, how it translates the concept of a hardware mixing console into a virtual mixing environment.
 I will demonstrate that with easy to understand signal flow diagrams.

 Different Signals - Different Flows